Elf On The Shelf Photo Craft For Kids [Free Template]

 Instructions

-7. Take a glue dot and place it in between the brads, then secure the collar to the glue dot.
+• Finish off by taking a glue dot and placing it in between the brads, then secure the collar to the glue dot.
 You can also use glue, but it's messier and harder to get it to hold between the 2 brads.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.